CityOfZion/coz-slack-anti-reminder/README.md

 - NodeJS 7+ https://nodejs.org
 - A git command line terminal
 - A computer/server to run the script on
-- An API key generated on https://api.slack.com with the following rights: `users:read`, `reminders:read`, `reminders.write`
+- An API key generated on https://api.slack.com/apps with the following rights: `users:read`, `reminders:read`, `reminders:write`

 ## How to install
 - Open a terminal/command